 What the orthopedic board exams look like:

-- Multiple choice questions – Parts I and II
+- Multiple choice questions in two parts:

 - Part I – Test for knowledge of the basic science and orthopedic surgery